 A universal translator is still far into the future, however -- it's very difficult to build a system that combines automatic translation with voice activation technology.
 According to a recent CNN article, the GALE project is "'DARPA hard' [meaning] difficult even by the extreme standards" of DARPA.
 Why?
 One problem is making a system that can flawlessly handle roadblocks like slang, dialects, accents and background noise.
 The different grammatical structures used by languages can also pose a problem.
 For example, Arabic sometimes uses single words to convey ideas that are entire sentences in English.

 At some point in the future, speech recognition may become speech understanding.
 The statistical models that allow computers to decide what a person just said may someday allow them to grasp the meaning behind the words.
 Although it is a huge leap in terms of computational power and software sophistication, some researchers argue that speech recognition development offers the most direct line from the computers of today to true artificial intelligence.
 We can talk to our computers today.
 In 25 years, they may very well talk back.

-For lots more information on speech recognition and related topics, check out the links on the next page.
+For lots more information on speech recognition and related topics, check out the links below.

 Related HowStuffWorks Articles

 - Jelinke, Frederick.
 "Statistical Methods for Speech Recognition."
 The MIT Press, January 16, 1998.
 ISBN 0262100665.

 - Kurzweil, Raymond.
 "When will HAL understand what we are saying?" in "HAL's Legacy: 2001's Computer as Dream and Reality." edited by David G. Stork, The MIT Press, February 6, 1998, ISBN 0262692112.